Skip to main content

 About this award

 The provider doesn't post a fixed dollar amount — contact Emond Publishing to confirm the value for your specific award before you apply.
 As a bursary, this money is yours to keep and you do not have to pay it back.
 This is for you if you are an Indigenous person who wants to spend your career working in criminal law or criminal justice.
-You have three deadlines to choose from: August 1, November 1, and February 1.
-When you apply, ask how and when you'll hear back — email, portal, or phone.
+You can apply by August 1, November 1, or February 1.
+No notification timeline is posted publicly — when you apply, ask how and when you'll hear back via email, portal, or phone.
 Selection criteria aren't published — ask Emond Publishing how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 Ask Emond Publishing during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Emond Publishing whether it's one-time or renewable and what you need to maintain.
-How to apply: This funding is administered through Indspire's Building Brighter Futures Bursaries & Scholarships program.
-Students complete one central application that's evaluated against all 360+ of Indspire's funding pools (including this one) — you don't apply to the sponsor directly.
-The Apply button on this page routes to Indspire's portal automatically.
-For the full program description, all three application deadlines, and detailed eligibility, see Indspire Building Brighter Futures Bursaries & Scholarships on FundMyCourse.

 Can you get it?